Jeb4dev/recipe-web-app/readme.md

 ##### 🌟 Bonus features

 - ✔️ User can see a photo showing what the item looks like after it has been prepared.
 - ❌ User can search for a recipe not in the list of recipe titles by entering the meal name into a search box and clicking a 'Search' button.
-Any open source recipe API may be used as the source for recipes (see The MealDB below).
+Any open source recipe API may be used as the source for recipes.
 - ❌ User can see a list of recipes matching the search terms
 - ✔️ User can click the name of the recipe to display its recipe card.
 - ❌ User can see a warning message if no matching recipe was found.